What you need to know about migrating to the Oracle Cloud Infrastructure (OCI)?

 Where will my site/service be hosted?

-As in the current Oracle Service Cloud hosted environment, there will be multiple OCI datacenters (https://cloud.oracle.com/regions) available for hosting sites, divided by geographical region.
+As in the current Oracle B2C Service hosted environment, there will be multiple OCI datacenters (https://cloud.oracle.com/regions) available for hosting sites, divided by geographical region.
 Oracle will make sure that your site is hosted in a region that is closest to your current location.
 Disaster Recovery (DR) datacenters for your service will also be in the region closest to your current location.

 No, this migration involves no changes to the support and/or hosting contract you currently have with Oracle.